-- 1. Invoke the PEM agent installer on each monitored node except the PEM server node. - 2.
-Invoke the PEM server installer; this installer will upgrade both the PEM server and the PEM agent that resides on the PEM server node.
+- 1. Invoke the PEM agent installer on each monitored node except the PEM server host. - 2.
+Invoke the PEM server installer; this installer will upgrade both the PEM server and the PEM agent that resides on the PEM server host.

 During an installation, the component installer will automatically detect an existing installation, and perform an upgrade.
-After upgrading the PEM agent and server, you should upgrade SQL Profiler; this step is platform-specific.
+After upgrading the PEM agent and server, you can upgrade SQL Profiler if required; this step is platform-specific.

-The following sections will walk you through the upgrade process on a Windows host, step-by-step.
+The following sections will walk you through the upgrade process on a Windows host, step-bystep.

-1.1.1 Upgrading a PEM Agent on Windows host
+1.1.1 Upgrading a PEM Agent on a Windows Host

-To upgrade a system that is currently monitored by a PEM agent to a more-recent version of PEM agent, simply download and invoke a newer version of the platform-specific PEM agent installer on the system that the agent is monitoring.
+To upgrade a system that is currently monitored by a PEM agent to a more-recent PEM agent, simply download and invoke a newer version of the PEM agent installer on the system that the agent is monitoring.